 AlumiTubs wood-fired hot tubs are made with a highly durable marine-grade foundation, meaning you can fill your tub with saltwater safely.
 Both saltwater and freshwater are great options to fill your tub, and depending on the water source you have available, one might be more accessible or desirable for you to soak in.

 Saltwater is softer, making it a great alternative for people with sensitive skin.
 It’s also odourless and can be pumped directly from the ocean.
 Saltwater can be drained directly back into the ocean, and doesn't require frequent chemical treatments to keep it clean.
 The only downside?
 It's not available if you're not on the ocean!

 Freshwater can be pumped from any available supply (including rainwater that's been collected) or hosed directly into the tub.
-It requires more frequent water changes and/or treatments to keep it clean, but is more widely available as a water source and just like salt water, it can be drained and repurposed for other uses like giving the garden a drink.
+Just like salt water, it can be drained and repurposed for other uses like giving the garden a drink.
 Just be mindful that if you've used chemical water treatments, the water needs to be neutralized before sending it back into the lake or other sensitive environments.

 How Often to Change Your Water